September 7, 2023

 To get accurate reads and utility bills, you’ll need a solution that can address complex situations with flexibility.
-If you’re thinking about outsourcing your utility billing, look for a provider than can give you billing options you need, rather than a one-size-fits-all solution.
+If you’re thinking about outsourcing your utility billing, look for a provider that can give you the billing options you need rather than a one-size-fits-all solution.

 Many companies offer services that cover the auditing and bench-marking of bills.
 For example, they might compare your building’s performance to similar properties throughout the country to find ways to reduce the bill.

 While this is a different service than utility billing, there is an advantage to working with an RBC that can provide billing analytics.
 Some utility billing companies will even check for consistent percentages and compare last year’s billing period to the current bill.
 They do so to confirm the property is performing over time.